 Siloxanes.
 Also known as cyclical silicones, these compounds are found in a variety of cosmetic and skincare products—but they’re not great for the environment, and have been linked with endocrine disruption as well.
 (Dimethicone, on the other hand, is considered safer when used sparingly.)

 Triclosan.
 This antimicrobial ingredient (often found in hand sanitizers and antibacterial soap) has been linked to such a significant impact on the thyroid and reproductive hormones, that it’s banned in several countries.
-The US has moved to ban it from antiseptic soap, but it might still show up in deodorant, mouthwash, shaving cream, and toothpaste, says the EWG.
+The US has banned it from antiseptic soap, but it might still show up in deodorant, mouthwash, shaving cream, and toothpaste, says the EWG.

 Ethanolamines.
 While these compounds (which are emulsifiers found in foundation, mascara, and skincare products) are technically classified as safe for cosmetic use by the EWG, they’re also shown to be allergens—something to keep in mind if you have sensitivities to certain ingredients.
 They might be listed as monoethanolamine (MEA), diethanolamine (DEA), or triethanolamine (TEA).

 Oxybenzone.
-“This well-established endocrine disruptor can be found in many skincare products that contain sunscreen, including lotions, lip balms, cleansers, fragrance, and even baby products,” says Shrestha.
-Yikes.
+A potential endocrine disruptor, oxybenzone can be found in many skincare products that contain sunscreen "including lotions, lip balms, cleansers, fragrance, and even baby products,” says Shrestha.

 Homosalate.
 “This is another chemical that’s commonly used in sunscreens as a UV absorber,” says Shrestha.
 While regulations are starting to wisen up to octinoxate and oxybenzone, homosalate is still pretty commonly used.
 Read your labels!